StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 StatisticalRethinking.jl v3 is independent of the underlying mcmc package.

 All scripts holding the clips have been moved to above mcmc specific project repositories.

+It is the intention to develop tests for StatisticalRethinking.jl that work across the different mcmc implementations.
+This will be limited to the `test/PProject.toml`.

 Any feedback is appreciated.
 Please open an issue.